-We are BIG fans of tres leches desserts – we have our Easy Tres Leches Cake, Chocolate Tres Leches Cake, and these tres leches cupcakes!
+We are BIG fans of tres leches desserts!
+We have our Easy Tres Leches Cake, Chocolate Tres Leches Cake, and today’s Tres Leches Cupcakes!

 Tres leches means three milks in Spanish and is a popular treat in Mexico.
 And in this case, our bite-sized Mexican dessert features sweetened condensed milk, coconut cream, and half and half.
 After baking, these light and airy cupcakes are gently drenched in the milk mixture, transforming the crumb of the cupcake and creating a unique texture and flavor!